rajfal/rajfal.github.io/_posts/2018-01-13-Get-CSV-data-from-MySQL.md

 #### Instructions

-1. quickly dump selected table to a CSV text file
+- 1. quickly dump selected table to a CSV text file

 ```sql
 SELECT * FROM soil_survey INTO OUTFILE '/var/lib/mysql-files/soil_survey.csv' FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';
 ```

-  notes:
+Notes:

-  1. ensure fields are separated with a comma ','
+  : ensure fields are separated with a comma ','

-  2. database will write the file to a location that you will require root access, such as sudo, in order to move to a more suitable location for further processing
+  : database will write the file to a location that you will require root access, such as sudo, in order to move to a more suitable location for further processing

-  3. resulting CSV will NOT have any headers included.
+  : resulting CSV will NOT have any headers included.
 We will fix this shortly

-2. as a Docker container
+- 2. as a Docker container

 More notes:
 : prepare MySQL data exports/